Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 - Cons: Narrow field of view, depth of field becomes very thin up close

-Macro lenses are designed for close-up photography, allowing you to capture small subjects with high detail.
-True macro lenses can reach 1:1 magnification, meaning the subject can be reproduced at life-size on the sensor.
+Macro lenses are designed for close-up photography, allowing photographers to capture small subjects with high detail.
+True macro lenses can achieve 1:1 magnification, meaning the subject can appear life-size on the camera sensor.

 Tamron option example: Tamron 90mm F/2.8 Di III VXD 1:1 Macro – built for close-up detail and creative control.